Chart A Career in Merchant Navy

 Also Read: All about Merchant Navy Scope, Syllabus, Subjects, Fees

-Most nautical science students begin their journey as deck cadets in the merchant navy.
-They get their CoC, or certificate of competency, on completion of the required sea service period and CoC examinations.
-After successfully completing three CoC exams and the requisite years of service at each position, deck cadets can become the ship’s captain.
+Most nautical science students begin their journey pursuing a career in merchant navy as deck cadets.
+They receive their CoC, or certificate of competency, upon completing the required sea service period and CoC examinations.
+With dedication and experience, deck cadets advance through ranks, successfully completing three CoC exams and fulfilling the requisite years of service at each position.
+This structured career path in the merchant navy ultimately leads to the prestigious role of the ship’s captain, making it a rewarding and goal-oriented profession for aspiring seafarers.

-• Able seamen: Able seamen possess a merchant mariner’s document and assist the deck department.
+Able seamen: Able seaman in merchant navy roles possess a merchant mariner’s document and assist the deck department.

 ENGINE DEPARTMENT